donkuri/learn-mathematics/index.md

 ### Symplectic and Contact Geometry

 Symplectic and contact geometry are pairs of geometry (which one occurs depends on the dimension of the manifold) that have very rich and interesting structures, usually extremely different from standard manifolds.
-For instance symplectic manifolds are historical generalizations of the notion of phase space in Hamiltonian mechanics and the main symplectic structure is a differential 2-form, traditionally measuring area.
+For instance, symplectic manifolds are historical generalizations of the notion of phase space in Hamiltonian mechanics and the main symplectic structure is a differential 2-form, traditionally measuring area.
 As you can see, it requires more machinery than simple topology.
 I do not know much contact geometry past the basics, but I am familiar with symplectic geometry (from symplectic topology actually) and I have recommendations for it.
 A book I like to get into these kinds of geometries is this undergraduate textbook:

 **[First Steps in Differential Geometry](https://www.amazon.com/First-Steps-Differential-Geometry-Undergraduate/dp/146147731X/)**, *Andrew McInerney*

 <img src="/learn-mathematics/img/mcinerney.jpg" alt="McInerney" width="200px"/>

 I like the exposition, it is not hard but it isn't trivial either, and the idea of showing all three kinds of geometry is nice and different from the textbooks below.
-I also like the fact it isn't targeted towards someone who already knows they want to get into symplectic (or contact) geometry, but it can be (and it should be read) by anyone interested in modern geometry.
+I also like the fact it isn't targeted towards someone who already knows they want to get into symplectic (or contact) geometry, but it can be (and it should be) read by anyone interested in modern geometry.
 Next is one of the standard texts on symplectic geometry:

 **[Lectures on Symplectic Geometry](https://www.amazon.com/Lectures-Symplectic-Geometry-Lecture-Mathematics/dp/3540421955/)**, *Ana Cannas da Silva*